 As a multi-craft lover, my favourite projects are ones that bring together different techniques to make something that would never be possible using just one craft.
 So I was excited to be able to combine crochet and sewing recently, to make this sparkly little purse for Simply Crochet magazine:

-One of the most common questions that new crocheters ask me is about how to line their makes with fabric.
+Anyway, one of the most common questions that new crocheters ask me is about how to line their makes with fabric.
 It’s not hard, it just takes a bit of basic sewing knowledge and practice.
 So I helped to put together a feature to help explain how to do it for Simply Crochet issue 39, which is on sale now.

 After reading the feature, it’s easy to tackle this little purse pattern, which I think would be great for parties over Christmas and New Year: